 One day Hiroo receives an envelope containing a draft order requiring him to serve in the Japanese army and contribute to the national war effort.
 Knowing the cruel regime, Hiroo does not hesitate for a moment, and immediately fulfills the draft order ("Drafted").

-Shortly afterwards, Hiroo finds himself next to other young soldiers on a ship that is making its way to the battlefield ("Docks").
+Shortly afterward, Hiroo finds himself next to other young soldiers on a ship that is making its way to the battlefield ("Docks").

 The ship finds itself in battles in the Pacific Ocean.
-In one of the battles the ship got hit and sunk down, when Hiroo manages to escape, while being swept away to a lonely island ("Beached").
+In one of the battles, the ship got hit and sunk, when Hiroo manages to escape, while being swept away to a lonely island ("Beached").

 When Hiroo wakes up he finds himself alone on the island.
 He clings to the hope that he will soon be rescued by his unit and is not at all aware of the fact that he is left behind with the island's landscapes, all alone, and that no one is looking for him ("Landscapes").

 Time passes and the years go by.
 Hiroo gave up on searching for more deserters on the island.
 He lives in a cave near a lagoon, and constantly tours the jungles ("Changing Places").